datasci611/bios611-projects-fall-2019-fangcao730/Project_3/README.md

 Clone the whole project repository. and cd ./bios611-projects-fall-2019-fangcao730/Project_3/Scripts (Make sure there's no space between the directories)
-Then: make Report.html -f Makefile or just make Report.html It will be located in the same Scripts folder called Report.html
+Then: make Report.html -f Makefile or just make Report.html Then just ls and you'll see the three csv files and the Report.html generated